osm-search/nominatim-suggest/GSoC Documentation.md

         hug -f filename

+### Running and Debugging

+To start the elasticsearch server, run

+    cd path/to/elasticsearch-7.6.2/bin
+    ./elasticsearch

 For our project, we have search.py.
 This file is currently available [here](https://github.com/krahulreddy/Nominatim/blob/gsoc/search.py).
 You can host this file from anywhere.

     hug -f search.py -p 8000

-### Running and Debugging
-The logs from the
+The logs from search.py and the elasticsearch logs should be enough for debugging any issues with suggestions.

 ## Code

+The code is available at [https://github.com/krahulreddy/nominatim-indexing](https://github.com/krahulreddy/nominatim-indexing).
+All the Classes and methods have comments to give an understanding of how they work.

 ## Suggestions setup
 ### Address formation
-Addresses are being formed only in zh, sp, en, ar, fr, ru, pt, de, ja and ko languages.
+Addresses formation has the following algorithm:
+For each record in placex sorted by rank_address:
+* If rank < 30:
+    Use the place_addressline table to recursively form the address of the place.
+    The addresses are formed in languages mentioned in the next section.
+If any of the parent places does not have a name in the required language, we add default name over there.
+* Else:
+    Address is formed as place name, parent_place name

 ### Language support
+Addresses will being formed only in zh, sp, en, ar, fr, ru, pt, de, ja and ko languages.

 ### Elasticsearch support and queries

+The HUG rest API does a prefix match on all the fields.

+The javascript code (available [here]()) fetches the results from the HUG rest API.
+Once the results are fetched, we display the most relevent language options as an option list.